Mahiuha/Machine_Learning/README.md

-# Machine-Learning
+# Machine-Learning.
-## Machine Learning in Astronomy
+## Machine Learning in Astronomy.

 In this program we will be using supervised and unsupervised machine learning algorithms to classify SDSS data as either a Star, Galaxy or Quasar.
 This SDSS data is preclassified photometric data.